U.S. active-duty service members, dependents (see youth authorization chart to download), DoD civilians, and U.S. retirees.

 Call 727-2565 for more information, or leave your name and number for a call back from one of our personal trainers.
 Please note that only MWR certified/contracted personal trainers are allowed to train customers in our facility.

 Please Note: If you are instructing or training customers/personnel in your command at the MWR gym, you must show proof of the certifications (highlighted below) to MWR fitness personnel.
 MWR will require copies for auditing purposes.
 If you are a CFL, you must provide or show proof of the CFL course completion.
 (Please see the Personal Trainer Policy in the Useful Downloads Section) If you have any questions, please send an email to Shawn or Frank: firstname.lastname@example.org

 Fitness Center's Group Classes Schedule

 The MWR Fitness Center offers a variety of group exercise classes.
-Location is based on class, instructor and elements/weather.
-If you are not sure of the location for a specific class, please stop by the front desk inside the Fitness Center and a staff member will assist you.
+Location is based on class, instructor, and elements/weather.
+If you are unsure of the location for a specific class, please stop by the front desk inside the Fitness Center, and a staff member will assist you.

 For details on qualifications to become an instructor, send an email to email@example.com

 9:30-10:30 a.m.
 Power Up

 5 - 6 p.m.
 Get with the Flow Yoga

 9:30-10:30 a.m.
 Get with The Flow Yoga

 11:15 a.m. -12 p.m.
 HIIT The Ground Running